We've looked at the drone and the queen. Now let's look at the astonishing, amazing, almost unbelievable worker bee!

 Worker bees begin as a fertilized egg, laid by the queen.
 She will remain in her cell as an egg for about 3 days, then start the transition to a larva.
 Nurse bees - also workers - will feed the larva royal jelly for about 3 days, then feed honey and pollen (also referred to as bee bread) for the remainder of their time as a larva.

-Next, they transition into pupa and their cell is be capped on day 9.
+Next, they transition into pupa and their cell is capped on day 9.
 Finally, an adult worker bee will emerge at around day 21, being around 15 millimeters in length and weighing around 100 milligrams.

 The worker bee has several different tasks after she emerges from her cell.